guest post by Cindy

 Doctors prescribed the first psychiatric drug in 1954 called Thorazine.
 This was only 63 years ago.
 Prozac hit the market in 1987 as an antidepressant, only 30 years ago.
 So before 1954 there was a world without psychiatric drugs and many people got through their challenges.

 In 1999, eighteen years ago, I sought help for an upset stomach.
-I was diagnosed with an anxiety disorder and prescribed psychiatric drugs on the first visit.
-I was told I needed to take the medication for my anxiety disorder.
+I was diagnosed with an anxiety disorder and prescribed a psychiatric drug, an antidepressant, on the first visit.
+I was told I needed to take the “medication” for my anxiety disorder.
+I told the doctor I did not want to take a drug that was addictive, and he assured me it was not.
 I was hesitant to take the prescription.
 Something did not feel right.
+Unfortunately, later on I learned the body does get addicted to the drug I took.

 As Dr. Kelly Brogan, now a holistic psychiatrist, states: